 Step 7 — Accessorize Your Bench, Swing, or Glider

-Once you’ve chosen the perfect seating for your outdoor space you can accessorize with colorful cushions and/or pillows — ours are made with durable outdoor performance fabric.
+Once you’ve chosen the perfect seating for your outdoor space you can accessorize with colorful cushions and/or pillows — ours are made with durable all-weather performance fabric.

 Another must-have accessory is a coordinating side table — create the perfect spot to hold snacks, drinks, or rest a great book.

 The Bottom Line